borglab/gtsam.org/_posts/2019-11-07-lqr-control.md

 <!-- ************************ END SCROLLABLE ELIMINATION DESCRIPTION ************************ -->

 ## Equivalence to the Ricatti Equation
-In \cite{}, the control law and cost function for LQR are given by
+In [Wikipedia](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator#Finite-horizon,_discrete-time_LQR), the control law and cost function for LQR are given by

 \\[ u_k = K_kx_k \\]
 <a name="eq:control_update_k_ricatti"></a>